Mother Nature Raspberry Leaf Tea

 - Increase in Braxton Hicks contractions

 There are no known contraindications for raspberry leaf when used in the third trimester at an appropriate dose.
 An exception being if previous labour(s) have been really fast, it’s best avoided.
-With very little in the way of side effects and contraindications, and such great benefits observed and recorded, raspberry leaf is a great option for most pregnant women.

-This information is not intended to diagnose in any way.
+Not intended to diagnose in any way.
 For treatment consult a healthcare professional.

 1 Berger, Judith.
 Herbal Rituals.
 New York: St. Martins Griffin Press, 1998.